 Characteristics of suitable positions:

-- Some or all job duties can regularly be conducted off-campus or outside the normal working hours of the University.
+- Some or all job duties can regularly be conducted off-campus.

 - The FWA does not affect the service quality or organizational operations.